hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 298 grams / 10.5 oz.

-Patagonia is another popular outdoor brand and delivers a super light down jacket which comes with 2 zipped hand warmer pockets and elastic-bound cuffs and hem.
+Patagonia is another popular outdoor brand and delivers a super light down jacket which comes with 2 zipped hands warmer pockets, one zippered chest pocket and elastic-bound cuffs and hem.

+Moreover, the jacket adjusts to your movements.
+There is also a storm flap on the front zipper to keep the warm air inside the jacket.
+There is also a carabiner clip-in loop on the jacket.

+The shell of the jacket is durable water repellent 0.85-oz 15-denier 100% nylon ripstop Pertex Quantum® with a DWR (durable water repellent) finish.

+Further, the Fabric is certified as bluesign® approved.

-The shell of the jacket is durable water repellent.
-The Patagonia Ultralight Down Hoodie can be used as a mid layer during the winter months as well.
+Wear the Patagonia Ultralight Down Hoodie as a mid layer during the winter months or on chilly evenings during spring and summer.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F885089%2Fpatagonia-ultralight-down-hoodie-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Patagonia Ultralight Down Hoodie</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F885095%2Fpatagonia-ultralight-down-hoodie-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Patagonia Ultralight Down Hoodie</a>